-As noted, this Implementation Plan builds upon and updates the initiative descriptions in the Service Improvement Plan (SIP) adopted by King County Council in November 2016 via Ordinance 18406.
+As noted, this implementation plan builds upon and updates the initiative descriptions in the Service Improvement Plan (SIP).
 As detailed in the adopted SIP, the MIDD 2 Implementation Plan has involved more than two and a half years of collaborative work by a diverse range of County and community stakeholders.
-Shaped by values and guiding principles determined by the MIDD Oversight Committee11 and with ongoing strategic feedback from a team of eight Oversight Committee members, a multistage community-driven process was undertaken to shape programming recommendations for MIDD 2.
+Shaped by values and guiding principles determined by the MIDD Oversight Committee and with ongoing strategic feedback from a team of eight Oversight Committee members, a multistage community-driven process was undertaken to shape programming recommendations for MIDD 2.

 A hallmark of the MIDD renewal process that led to the SIP and then the Implementation Plan has been community input and involvement.
-More than 1,000 King County residents participated in surveys, focus groups, or regional community conversations12 to provide input toward the process.
+More than 1,000 King County residents participated in surveys, focus groups or regional community conversations to provide input toward the process.
 The very first formal phase of renewal work was an open call to the community for new program concepts in late 2015 and early 2016.
-These initial input processes resulted in 141 new program ideas from community members, system partners, and other stakeholders.
-Comprehensive analysis, conducted by County staff in partnership with stakeholders, resulted in 90 briefing papers providing essential context about current and possible new programming options.
-Next, 50 individuals - including community members and Oversight Committee members working side by side - participated on diverse review panels to sort existing programs and new concepts into high, medium, and low categories for potential funding consideration.
+These initial input processes resulted in 141 new program ideas from community members, system partners and other stakeholders.
+Comprehensive analysis, conducted by county staff in partnership with stakeholders, resulted in 90 briefing papers providing essential context about current and possible new programming options.
+Next, 50 individuals - including community members and Oversight Committee members working side by side - participated on diverse review panels to sort existing programs and new concepts into high, medium and low categories for potential funding consideration.